 Jo Clifton joined the In Fact staff in November of 1998 when the publication was still a weekly.
 She became editor and publisher in mid-2000 and continued in that position until 2010, when The Statesman Co. purchased In Fact Daily, and in the months immediately following its sale to the Capital of Texas Media Foundation.
 She is currently the Political Editor.
 Over the past 30 years, she has worked as a reporter, lawyer and judge.
 She has worked for the El Paso Times, the Austin American-Statesman and the Texas Observer, among others.
 You can email her at email@example.com

 Caleb Pritchard covers Travis County for the Austin Monitor.
 He’s spent the better part of his life in Austin and is a graduate of the University of Texas’ School of Journalism.
 He has worked for newspapers and TV stations in New York City; Tyler, Texas; and Portland, Maine.
 Most recently, he produced the 6 p.m. newscast at Austin’s CBS affiliate.
-Send tips to email@example.com or follower him on Twitter under the handle @Cubbie9000.
+Send tips to firstname.lastname@example.org or follow him on Twitter under the handle @Cubbie9000.